use-pico/pico/packages/cls/README.md

 ### 5.2 Definition Callback <a id="52-definition-callback"></a>

-The definition function receives a `WhatUtil` object with three main interfaces that serve different purposes:
+The definition function receives a `Props` object with three main interfaces that serve different purposes:

 ```typescript
 ({ what, override, def }) => ({ ... })